 I learned throughout my journey that in order to break free from negativity, it is imperative to decide to be self-critical and assume responsibility.
 One has to want to be genuinely happy, or at least try to.
 Being passive brings us no good.

 The wish is the beginning of the realization of the dream.

-We might not be able to avoid all this.
-But we could change what lies between our hands.
+We might not be able to avoid everything.
+But there is always something we could work on: caring for ourselves.